 - 6.1.
-The Council has 58,516 lighting columns, 64,540 luminaires, 2,157 Control Pillars and an estimated 1,873 kilometres (1164 miles) of cabling. - 6.2.
+The Council has 59,094 lighting columns, 65,438 luminaires, 2,157 Control Pillars and an estimated 1,873 kilometres (1164 miles) of cabling. - 6.2.
 Inventory records for lighting columns, luminaires and control pillars are accurate.
-Inventory of the cabling network, and knowledge of its condition is limited as most of it is underground. - 6.3.
-The percentage of lighting columns exceeding their design life is 36.8%, giving the Council the sixth oldest lighting column stock in Scotland.
-The cost to replace all of these columns at current rates would be £43.963 million.
-The cost to maintain the lighting asset in its current condition (steady state) is £1.18million.
-This should be considered relative to existing capital and revenue funding totalling £0.8m. - 6.4.
-The trend in columns beyond their design life has improved from 48% in 2015 to 36.8% at present.
+Inventory of the cabling network and knowledge of its condition is limited as most of it is underground. - 6.3.
+The percentage of lighting columns exceeding their design life is 37.2% giving the Council the sixth oldest lighting column stock in Scotland.
+This should be considered relative to existing capital and revenue funding totalling £0.748 million. - 6.4.
+The trend in columns beyond their design life has improved from 48% in 2015 to 37.2% at present.

 6.5.
 This progress is primarily a consequence of the column renewal programme which was undertaken in parallel with the LED installation programme, commencing in 2015 and being completed over 3 years.
-This programme saw some 60,000 lighting units converted to energy saving LED's and some 7,250 of our oldest lighting columns replaced.
+This programme saw some 60,000 lighting units converted to energy saving LED's and some 7,250 of the oldest lighting columns replaced.